-- b) It has been observed that some close relatives, e.g. wife, son, daughter and daughter and parents etc. who live with their husband, father/mother and son, as the case may be, are finding it difficult to open account in some banks as the utility bills required for address verification are not in their name.
+- (b) It has been observed that some close relatives, e.g. wife, son, daughter and daughter and parents etc. who live with their husband, father/mother and son, as the case may be, are finding it difficult to open account in some banks as the utility bills required for address verification are not in their name.
 It is clarified, that in such cases, banks can obtain an identity document and a utility bill of the relative with whom the prospective customer is living along with a declaration from the relative that the said person (prospective customer) wanting to open an account is a relative and is staying with him/her.
 Banks can use any supplementary evidence such as a letter received through post for further verification of the address.
-While issuing operational instructions to the branches on the subject, banks should keep in mind the spirit of instructions issued by the Reserve Bank and avoid undue hardships to individuals who are, otherwise, classified as low risk customers. - c) Banks should introduce a system of periodical updation of customer identification data (including photograph/s) after the account is opened.
-The periodicity of such updation should not be less than once in five years in case of low risk category customers and not less than once in two years in case of high and medium risk categories. - d) An indicative list of the nature and type of documents/information that may be may be relied upon for customer identification is given in Annex-I to this Master Circular.
-It is clarified that permanent correct address, as referred to in Annex-I, means the address at which a person usually resides and can be taken as the address as mentioned in a utility bill or any other document accepted by the bank for verification of the address of the customer.
+While issuing operational instructions to the branches on the subject, banks should keep in mind the spirit of instructions issued by the Reserve Bank and avoid undue hardships to individuals who are, otherwise, classified as low risk customers. - (c) Banks should introduce a system of periodical updation of customer identification data (including photograph/s) after the account is opened.
+The periodicity of such updation should not be less than once in five years in case of low risk category customers and not less than once in two years in case of high and medium risk categories.

-e) It has been brought to our notice that the said indicative list furnished in Annex -I, is being treated by some banks as an exhaustive list as a result of which a section of public is being denied access to banking services.
+- (d) An indicative list of the nature and type of documents/information that may be may be relied upon for customer identification is given in Annex I to this Master Circular.
+It is clarified that permanent correct address, as referred to in Annex I, means the address at which a person usually resides and can be taken as the address as mentioned in a utility bill or any other document accepted by the bank for verification of the address of the customer.
+It is clarified that while opening accounts based on Aadhaar also banks must satisfy themselves about the current address of the customer by obtaining required proof of the same as per extant instructions - (e) It has been brought to our notice that the said indicative list furnished in Annex I is being treated by some banks as an exhaustive list as a result of which a section of public is being denied access to banking services.
 Banks are, therefore, advised to take a review of their extant internal instructions in this regard.

-Customer Identification Requirements - Indicative Guidelines
+2.5 Customer Identification Requirements - Indicative Guidelines

-2.5 (i) Trust/Nominee or Fiduciary Accounts
+(i) Trust/Nominee or Fiduciary Accounts

 There exists the possibility that trust/nominee or fiduciary accounts can be used to circumvent the customer identification procedures.
 Banks should determine whether the customer is acting on behalf of another person as trustee/nominee or any other intermediary.
 If so, banks should insist on receipt of satisfactory evidence of the identity of the intermediaries and of the persons on whose behalf they are acting, as also obtain details of the nature of the trust or other arrangements in place.
-While opening an account for a trust, banks should take reasonable precautions to verify the identity of the trustees and the settlors of trust (including any person settling assets into the trust), grantors, protectors, beneficiaries and signatories.
+While opening an account for a trust, banks should take reasonable precautions to verify the identity of the trustees and the settlers of trust (including any person settling assets into the trust), grantors, protectors, beneficiaries and signatories.
 Beneficiaries should be identified when they are defined.
 In the case of a 'foundation', steps should be taken to verify the founder managers/ directors and the beneficiaries, if defined.

-ii) Accounts of companies and firms
+(ii) Accounts of companies and firms